Michael Gavin: Youth Levels

-Gavin served as captain of the highly decorated the '86 Sereno Golden Eagles, which featured future Major League Soccer players Brandon McDonald, Robbie Findley, Rob Valentino, as well as future NCAA players Joey Vitagliano, Andrew Antila, Cody Russell, Kegan Riley, and Jordan Demos.
+Gavin was captain of the '86 Sereno Golden Eagles, which featured future Major League Soccer players Brandon McDonald, Robbie Findley, Rob Valentino, as well as future NCAA players Joey Vitagliano, Andrew Antila, Cody Russell, Kegan Riley, and Jordan Demos.

 Gavin's Sereno squad were highly successful, registering eight Arizona state championships (1997-2004), four Far West Region IV championships (2001-2004), three US Youth Soccer National Championships Final Four finishes (2001-2002, 2004), as well as a national runners-up finish (2003).
 During this period, Gavin found form as an attacking threat at the state and national levels, and represented the Arizona State Olympic Development Team in Far West Region IV competitions from 1998 to 2003.

 Gavin simultaneously attended Horizon High School in Scottsdale, Arizona, and in his lone year playing prep soccer he won the 2003 State Championship.
 He was named Horizon's Defensive Player of the Year, chosen as an all-Region first-team performer, and was a 5A all-State selection by The Arizona Republic newspaper.

 Gavin concluded his youth career in 2004 by signing a National Letter of Intent to play at the University of Portland.